Best Running Watch with Music – Detailed Look

 Summary & Recommendations

-Battery life is not great and may well be an issue for those of you not sufficiently organised to keep your devices charged up.
+Other than with Garmin, battery life is not great and may well be an issue for those of you not sufficiently organised to keep your devices charged up.

 True over-the-air streaming is in its infancy.
+Again, on-watch technology will improve in this area up to and beyond 2020.

-- Best for running on WearOS: Polar M600
+- Best for running on WearOS – Polar M600;

 Round up: I hope you found this interesting.
 If the post becomes popular and/or if you add info below I will update it.

 I appreciate you may well shop around for the best deal.
-If you can help support this blog with a few months’ subscription that would be great and will enable me to put out more content like this if enough of you are generous.
+If you can help support this blog with a few months’ subscriptions that would be great and will enable me to put out more content like this if enough of you are generous.
 Thank you.